ricardojoserf/MemorySnitcher/README.md

 Their values will change for every system reboot, so hardcoding them is not useful, but we can use the output from a program like *read_addresses.exe* as input parameters for our program.

+## Approach 2: NtReadVirtualMemory is more than enough

+After some tests, I found that the ntdll.dll base address can be bruteforced given the *NtReadVirtualMemory* address.
+For example, if the function address is 0x7FFE5424D7B0, the module's base address can be any value from 0x7FFE54100000 to 0x7FFE542D0000.
+So I created a small script to test all addresses like 0x7FFE54100000, 0x7FFE54120000,... , 0x7FFE541F0000, 0x7FFE54200000, 0x7FFE54210000,... , 0x7FFE542F0000.

-The file *resolve.c* contains the code to resolve the function in any DLL given four parameters: the DLL containing that function, the function name, the ntdll.dll address and the *NtReadVirtualMemory* address.
+The file *resolve.c* contains the code to resolve the function in any DLL given three parameters:

+- The DLL containing that function

+- The function name

+- The *NtReadVirtualMemory* address.

 ![r1](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/memorysnitcher/resolve_1.png)

-We could not find a stealthy way to resolve these 2 addresses, but we know it is enough to send these 2 addresses as parameters to a program, and with that the program can resolve any function.
+We could not find a stealthy way to resolve these 2 addresses, but we know it is enough to use only 1.
+Also, that we can use this function address as input parameter to a program, which is enough for the program to resolve any function.
 And without adding any extra functions to the IAT!

 <br>

-## Approach 2: More code!
+## Approach 3: More code!

 The code probably does too much for so few lines of code, so I will rely on AI to create the most generic application (a Task Management program):